ann-zh4158/broke-girls-read2/README.md

           - Randomized proxy rotations were insufficient, likely due to the fact that the list is a subset of a massive publicly published list.
           - Leverage headless browsers like Puppeteer to better mimic human web-browsing
             - Not yet attempted

+2. Production Mode:
+      - Breaks and is currently unresolved.

 Core Tools Highlight: